NickGrunert/master-thesis/modules/04_ablation.typ

       ],
     ) <fig:ablation:derivative>

-    === Using SAM for Base Area Detection <section:replace_clipping_by_sam>
+    === Using #abr("SAM") for Base Area Detection <section:replace_clipping_by_sam>
-    As was hypothesised in the preliminary study on the potential applications of the various input images, it was theorised that SAM could be utilised for base area detection.
+    As was hypothesised in the preliminary study on the potential applications of the various input images, it was theorised that #abr("SAM") could be utilised for base area detection.
     In this instance, the hypothesis will be proven true and included in the algorithm.
     Subsequent to the aforementioned change, the algorithm will no longer be dependent on the clipping percentage.

-    As demonstrated by @fig:ablation:base_area, the results of the SAM segmentation for three different houses are presented.
+    As demonstrated by @fig:ablation:base_area, the results of the #abr("SAM") segmentation for three different houses are presented.
     It is notable that the input prompts continue to originate from the mask of the original input data, as its replacement as a data source is not deemed necessary in this instance.
     Furthermore, the substandard quality of the mask has a negligible impact on the quality of the results.

-    The bottom example in the figure demonstrates a scenario in which the SAM segmentation fails to detect the entirety of the base area of the building.
+    The bottom example in the figure demonstrates a scenario in which the #abr("SAM") segmentation fails to detect the entirety of the base area of the building.
     This issue is resolved through the implementation of a straightforward merging process of the detected base area with the mask utilised for its creation.
     The mask's inability to define the base area is problematic; however, in this instance, it is sufficient to substitute for the absent elements in the segmentation.